 Improve patient care and reduce unnecessary interventions

-Fetal fibronectin (fFN) testing can help reduce unnecessary admissions and interventions.1 Multiple studies over the last two decades show that implementing a standard preterm labor protocol that includes fFN testing can help improve outcomes and optimize resources.
+Fetal fibronectin (fFN) testing can help reduce unnecessary admissions and interventions.
+Multiple studies over the last two decades show that implementing a standard preterm labor protocol that includes fFN testing can help improve outcomes and optimize resources.1, 2

 Determining which patients are in true preterm labor is a challenge.

-fFN testing can help rule out ~80% of them.1
+fFN testing can help rule out ~80% of them.3

 fFN is an indicator of preterm birth

-Fetal fibronectin (fFN) acts as an adhesive glycoprotein at the maternal-fetal interface that helps “glue” the baby to the uterus.1 It should be absent in vaginal secretions between 16-35 weeks.4 Its premature presence in vaginal secretions is a direct biochemical predictor of preterm birth risk. fFN is the single common biochemical marker for all 4 mechanisms of preterm birth: activation of the maternal/fetal hypothalamic-pituitary-adrenal (HPA) axis, inflammation, decidual hemorrhage and pathological uterine distention.5
+Fetal fibronectin (fFN) acts as an adhesive glycoprotein at the maternal-fetal interface that helps “glue” the baby to the uterus.3 It is usually not detectable in vaginal secretions between 16-35 weeks.6 Its premature presence in vaginal secretions is a direct biochemical predictor of preterm birth risk. fFN is the single common biochemical marker for all 4 mechanisms of preterm birth: activation of the maternal/fetal hypothalamic-pituitary-adrenal (HPA) axis, inflammation, decidual hemorrhage and pathological uterine distention.7

 When there is an absence of fFN in vaginal secretions, the Rapid fFN test returns a negative result.
-This serves as a reassuring indicator that the pregnancy is progressing normally.1
+This serves as a reassuring indicator that the pregnancy is progressing normally.3

 Contact us for more information about the Rapid fFN® test.